mag389/holbertonschool-machine_learning/supervised_learning/0x08-deep_cnns/README.md

 # additional diagrams:
-for this project i made duplicate main file each with a model plotting included That is what produced the various model png image files
+for this project i made duplicate main file each with a model plotting included That is what produced the various model png image files to get this to run corrcetly i needed to install graphviz with 'sudo apt-get install graphviz'